cert-manager/website/content/en/docs/contributing/building.md

 ## Help so much Bazel!

-No worries we got a lot of helper scripts for you!
+No worries we have a lot of helper scripts for you!
 Need to set up a local cluster and install cert-manager in it?
 Take a look at [our kind documentation](../kind/).

-We got a few very handy tools inside `./hack` and `./devel`.
+We also have a few very handy tools inside `./hack` and `./devel`.
 These are the most common ones which you can use:

 ### Just update everything you can!

-Bazel takes care of a lot of automatic code generation for us, from generating CRD updates to updating it's own `BUILD.bazel` files.
+Bazel takes care of a lot of automatic code generation for us, from generating CRD updates to updating its own `BUILD.bazel` files.
 If you just want to do everything at once (and have 5 minutes of your time) you can run:

 ```bash